thegands/portfolio-source/_posts/blog/2016-02-17-first-pull-request.md

 <blockquote>A week ago, I wouldn't have believed that I would even be capable of finding a bug in a popular piece of software on GitHub, let alone fixing it.</blockquote>

 The bug itself was a disappearing element in the navbar that would only occur on medium size screens.
 I first noticed it when I was navigating my website with Chrome's developer tools open on the side.
 I immediately felt anxiety because my first thought was that I screwed something up and I would have to figure out and undo the foolish mistake I had made.
 Then it occurred to me that it could also be affecting the [»Feeling Responsive«][3] theme I am using.
-I was relieved to see the bug present in the »Feeling Responsive« demo page and I realized I had an opportunity to help improve a piece of software that helped improve my portfolio tremendously!
+I was relieved to see the bug present in the [»Feeling Responsive«][3] demo page and I realized I had an opportunity to help improve a piece of software that helped improve my portfolio tremendously!
 But first I had to figure out what was causing the bug and how exactly to fix it.

 ## Developer Tools to the Rescue!
 I wasted a lot of time trying to figure it out but eventually I found that if I inspected the element that was disappearing I could view it's class names.
 One stood out to me as a good descriptor of the element that was disappearing: `parent-link`.
 Once I was armed with a good descriptor keyword I searched for it in all of the source files of the author's branch of my code's repository[^2].
 I suspected it was a JavaScript function that was causing it to disappear and sure enough the only result was a JavaScript file!
 I saw that the JavaScript function was inserting the mobile subnav elements with the foundation class `show-for-small-only`.
 That class appeared to be causing that particular element to only show on small screen devices when I needed the element to show for small screen devices *and* medium screen devices.